The Leeds BookML guide

 To compute 2+3, add a copy of the well ordered set 3 after the well ordered set 2, and note that the result is isomorphic to the well ordered set 5.

-Figure 1: Ordinal sum of 22 and 33 generated with ‘bmlimage’ and directly by .
-The latter uses MathJax for the embedded formulas, resulting in improved accessibility.
+Figure 1: Ordinal sum of 2 and 3 generated in two ways: first via ‘bmlimage’, then directly by .
+The latter uses MathJax for the embedded formulas, resulting in improved accessibility but minor alignment issues.

 A, B, C drawn in a triangle with C under B, an arrow labelled phi from A to B and an arrow from A to C